abrahamlanggam/sparkar-fdccc-oct2020/README.md

 ### Isolating head using Renderpass
 Overview of the finished effect.
 Before we go into detail on how each render pass patch functions to isolate the head, it’s worth looking at the project as a whole.
-To do this, open the finished effect in the sample content folder.
-In the Patch Editor, you’ll see this graph:
+Examine this graph:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/26247014/97118415-b5c91000-1744-11eb-8e2d-2b365fbe7b69.jpg">